Disclaimer: all prices below are subject to change. If you know of any rate changes, do not hesitate to reach out to me via email: email@example.com

 This list was originally published on the 5th of August 2017.
-We have updated it to include more information & details.
+I have updated it to include more information & details.

 What is more enjoyable than going on an infinite, all-expenses-paid adventure all over the world?

 Just a few decades ago that wasn’t possible except for a select few people.

 But with the recent dominance of travel magazines and their continuous demand for remote travel writers, more and more people are jumping on the bandwagon.

 If you’re into backpacking, tourism, or any other type of travel, writing for well-paying travel magazines could help you cover all of your travel costs!